tgmitra/staticdb/README.md

     1. Make sure the ACCESS_POINT is correct, if needed adjust this as per your system settings, this is what we are going to use for accessing each data cell using HTTP method.

-    2. After ACCESS_POINT the DATA_DIR is very important, as this is where we are storing all data categories and cells.
+    2. DATA_DIR is the name of directory where we are storing all data categories and cells.

     3. DATA_DIR_LOCATION, as per the system you are using, this is the physical path of DATA_DIR where all data category and cells available.